21 Dec 2014: Moved from wiki.

 - For Firm Bills of Quantities, all quantities are meant to have been accurately measured based on the Tender Drawings and Specification and therefore do not require remeasurement in the settlement of the Final Accounts.
 If it is found after contract award that the quantities are wrong, the Contract Sum will be adjusted for the rectification of the errors.
 The risks of the errors in the Bills of Quantities therefore rest with the Employer.

 - For Provisional Bills of Quantities, all quantities are meant to have been approximately measured from the Tender Drawings and Specification or estimated based on predictions.
 The quantities will require remeasurement in the settlement of the Final Accounts.
 Any errors or imprecision in estimating the quantities or describing the work will be rectified once and for all in the Remeasurement Bills.
 However, if the final as constructed items and quantities differ from the original provisional items and quantities substantially, the Contractor may argue for an adjustment of the unit rates.
-If the total value of the Remeasurement Bills vary substantially from the value of the original Provisional Bills of Quantities, the Client may also query.
+If the total value of the Remeasurement Bills varies substantially from the value of the original Provisional Bills of Quantities, the Client may also query.

 Contractors’ Bills of Quantities / Schedule of Quantities and Rates